drc-cs/FALL24-CS326/lectures/L11_recommendation_modeling/slides.md

 ## Question | Collaborative Filtering

-Which of the following is an advantage of **collaborative** filtering?
+Which of the following is an advantage of **user-user collaborative** filtering?

 <div class='col-wrapper' style = 'display: flex; align-items: top; margin-top: 2em; margin-left: -1em;'>
 <div class='c1' style = 'width: 70%; display: flex; align-items: center; flex-direction: column; margin-top: 2em'>
 <div style = 'line-height: 2em; font-size: 0.8em;'>
 &emsp;A. Can recommend very different items that the user has not seen before. <br>
-&emsp;B. Solves the cold-start problem for both users and items. <br>
+&emsp;B. Tends to have a dense matrix. <br>
 &emsp;C. No need for data on other users. <br>
 &emsp;D. All of the above. <br>
 </div>